-The John S. Armstrong Law Building is located near other colleges on the university's main campus, not far from Hayden Library.
+The John S. Armstrong Law Building is located near other colleges on the university's main campus.
 The Law Building provides every modern facility for legal education and has been described by experts involved in the planning of law buildings as setting a new standard in functional design.